 Measure shea butter into a small bowl.
 Add the coconut oil and using a spoon, mash the two ingredients together until you’ve formed a smooth paste.
 Add 1-2 drops of peppermint oil and mix well.

-Tip: If the environment is on the cold side, it might be easier to melt the shea butter and/or coconut oil over a double boiler.
+Tip: If the environment is on the cold side, it might be easier to melt the shea butter and/or coconut oil over a double boiler or in a microwave to fully combine them.
 If you do this though, it will take approximately 4-8 hours for the mixture to firm up again.

-You’ll notice that you don’t need much of each ingredient to make this, and one batch goes a long way.
+Make more!
+You’ll notice that you don’t need much of each ingredient to make lip balm or exfoliating lip scrub homemade, and one batch goes a long way.
 You can easily double or triple the recipe as needed if you are making gifts – just follow the method as directed.

+Store it for yourself or for gifts.
 One batch fits perfectly into these small plastic pots.
 You can probably find them locally for roughly 50¢ each, but I buy them in bulk off Amazon for less than 20¢ each.
-They’re the perfect size for keeping plain coconut oil and tinted moisturizer in my make-up bag, and I use it for making toothpaste for gifts as well.
+They’re the perfect size for keeping plain coconut oil and tinted moisturizer in my make-up bag, and I use them for toothpaste for gifts as well.

-The combination of coffee grounds and peppermint oil is SO indulging.
+Change the scent.
+The combination of coffee grounds and peppermint oil is SO indulgent.
 It’s like a peppermint latte right under your nose!
 However, you can swap out the peppermint oil for another scent if you prefer.
-Lavender, lemon or vanilla would be excellent choices.
+Lavender oil, lemon, or vanilla would be excellent choices.

 I’m very particular about my lip balms, but I’ve found that this simple DIY far surpasses any other lip balm I’ve tried.
 Good thing too – it’s so affordable!